acotiga/SteamWebAPI-DownloadTool/README.md

   https://api.steampowered.com/IDOTA2Match_570/GetMatchHistory/V001/?key=<key>&format=XML

 - You also have to set a desired output directory.
-Basically, any folder on your computer to which you have write priviledges.
+Basically, any folder on your computer to which you have write privileges.

 - Once those fields are set, press the 'Download' button and the program will attempt to parse the given Match History XML file for Match IDs and then query the Steam Web API for Match